Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 5. Which generation buys their pets the most gifts for the holidays?

 The pet industry has established itself as an essential part of millions of people’s lives all over the USA.
 Recent trends show potential growth in various branches: food and treats, health and wellness, and pet accessories.
-Personalization, creativity, and innovation will help with industry change and grow for the next generation.
+Personalization, creativity, and innovation will help with industry change and growth for the next generation.

 You may also want to read: